 If you and your family are into fishing, take note.
-South Australia’s first artificial shellfish reef is being built near Ardrossan on the Yorke Peninsula, so you’ll soon have a great new spot to wet a line.
+South Australia’s first artificial shellfish reef is being built near Ardrossan on the Yorke Peninsula, so you now have a great new spot to wet a line.

 Ardrossan is a well-known fishing hot-spot for King George whiting, yellowfin whiting, snapper, mullet, garfish, snook, crab and flathead.

-The Yorke Peninsula already attracts about 1 million visitors each year, with about half of these visiting the region specifically to take part in recreational fishing.
+The Yorke Peninsula already attracts about a million visitors each year, with about half of these visiting the region specifically to take part in recreational fishing.

-While this 4-hectare artificial reef in north-western Gulf St Vincent will take some time to establish, it will hopefully attract more of these popular fish species to the area – which means a better chance of you hooking a decent haul in the years to come.
+While this artificial reef in north-western Gulf St Vincent will take some time to establish, it will hopefully attract more of these popular fish species to the area – which means a better chance of you hooking a decent haul.